udayshekhu/UMBaja/README.md

 # BAJA INSTRAMENTALS 23-24

 ## Currently working on:
-- GPS, Time, Display
-  * Having issues with the screen and the data displying
-  * Have to re-order new displays
+- Accelerometer via Wifi (ESP32)
 ## Planned to Implement:
-- GPS, Time, Distance - (Should be done by Oct 21)
+- GPS, Time, Distance - Done
 - Accelerometer data - (1 Month)
 - Implement a Fan for the powertrain - (2 weeks)
   * Operated either by temp or battery voltage